Sirius504/Tetris/README.md

 # Tetris
-My pet-project through which I'm trying to get a good grasp on Zenject Dependency Injection Framework.
+My pet-project where I'm trying to get a good grasp on Zenject Dependency Injection Framework.